Why video localization belongs in your core workflow

 On paper, the argument for integrated AV localization is fairly obvious.
 In practice, people still hesitate… mostly because it’s hard to picture how it actually runs end to end.

-So instead of theorising, on June 2, Semih Altinay (VP of AI Solutions) and Alicia Cosh (Principal Solutions Engineer) will show what this looks like in practice.
-The session covers Phrase Studio end to end, with a live demo of a real video going through transcription, subtitling, and dubbing inside the Phrase workflow, using the same translation memories and glossaries you already apply to text.
+So instead of theorising, Semih Altinay (VP of AI Solutions) and Alicia Cosh (Principal Solutions Engineer) showed exactly what this looks like in practice in our recent webinar.
+The session covered Phrase Studio end-to-end, with a live demo of a real video going through transcription, subtitling, and dubbing inside the Phrase workflow, using the same translation memories and glossaries you already apply to text.

-Attendees will also get an early look at the Phrase Studio roadmap ahead of wider release.
-There will be time for questions about how it fits your specific content types and review process.
+Attendees will also had an early look at the Phrase Studio roadmap ahead of wider release, with time for questions about how it fits specific content types and review process.

 Localization beyond text: How to bring audio and video into your existing workflow